 What are Review Rich Snippets?

 'Rich snippets' is a term used to describe the structured data which can be added to your web page's HTML.
 Rich snippets allow a search engine - in this case, Google - to "read" your webpage and understand the type of information you're presenting.
 This can be done with all sorts of things, including authors, recipes and events - you've probably seen these types of listings in the SERPs yourself.
 Review Rich Snippets are used on your website to tell Google that the content featured there is review-based.
-They're a specific type of snippet and contain review-specific information such as customer name, star rating and a review comment.
-Google reads this content from your HTML and uses it to generate organic stars Google will then take this information and display it underneath your company or product name in the form of star-ratings.
+They're a specific type of snippet and contain review-specific information such as product SKU, star rating and a review comment.
+Google reads this content from your HTML and uses it to generate organic stars.
+Google will then take this information and display it underneath your product URL in the form of star-ratings.

-There are two ways to go about setting up Review Rich Snippets:
+There are two ways to go about setting up Product Review Rich Snippets:

 - Manually editing your HTML